hink123/foreign-exchange/README.md

 # Foreign Exchange

 ### Foreign Exchange is a mobile friendly single-page web application that allows users to track exchange rates over different time intervals.
 Logged-In users can save rates to a favorites list.
-The data comes from the Alpha Vantage API and the graphs are curtosy of CanvasJS.
+The data comes from the Alpha Vantage API and the graphs are courtesy of CanvasJS.

 ##
 ![FX Image](./public/images/fx-landing.jpg)